 He made a rule where out-of-bounds equals defeat, but later destroyed the entire stage and rendered that rule useless because he was having so much fun in his battle with Goku.

-9. Great Raitai Tournament (Baki)
+9. Great Raitai Tournament (Baki the Grappler)

 Baki the Grappler features an event called the Great Raitai Tournament, a Chinese Martial Arts competition to which Baki and other non-Chinese fighters were invited.